 Computer - Memory Units

-The storage capacity are expressed in terms of Bytes.
+- that in which storage capacity is expressed in terms of Bytes.

 Following are the main memory storage units: